joshgerdes/jekyll-uno/_drafts/microservices-communication-methods.md

 ### HTTP Requests
 The most common method of microservice communication is via HTTP webservices.
 This is probably because its familiar for developers using web stacks, and can be used both for services in you network as well as external access.
 HTTP is by nature synchronous (request-response).

+#### Implementation
+An HTTP communication method is implemented by the providing service creating an HTTP endpoint at a specific URL.
+Under this URL resources and methods exist which may be called by another service.
+The HTTP endpoint itself is normally not secured however security may be introduced by the service to enforce specific authorisations that may be relevant.

+#### Security
+Ideally authentication should not be performed directly by the service, rather a signed token should be passed with the request which allows the service to perform any required authorisation checks.

+#### Versioning
+HTTP communication methods usually achieve versioning by providing multiple

+#### Deployment independence

 ### Message passing
 Message passing is a common technique for asynchronous communication with microservices.
 This involves publishing a message which another microservice can subscribe to.